Phantom65536/GenAI-public/README.md

-he README should effectively communicate what your project is, how to set it up, and any other necessary documentation to understand its structure and functionality.

 ## What our project is
 The core of our project integrates Google's Gemini GenAI with **proven research methods**, **TIDE** and **RAFT** (which follows the SRSD framework as discussed in this [paper](https://journals.sagepub.com/doi/full/10.1111/ldrp.12140)) to assist with organizing thoughts and structuring arguments, overcoming the difficult challenges of writing.